SarahTamayao/instagram-5/README.md

 <img src='https://github.com/rigrergl/instagram/blob/main/ezgif.com-video-to-gif-2.gif' title='Video Walkthrough' width='600' alt='Video Walkthrough' />
-### This image includes:
- - sign up
- - login
- - user persistence
+sign up, login, user persistence
  - User can take a photo, add a caption, and post it to "Instagram"
  - Custom camera view
  - Allow the logged in user to add a profile photo